 4. Go Organic

-If you want to save the bees, buy organic from your local store or farmers’ market.
+To save the bees, buy organic from your local store or farmers’ market.
 By doing so, you’re helping to support a farming industry that protects bee populations.

 5. Buy raw honey from trusted beekeepers

 While wild bees are critical for agriculture, farm bees support local bee populations.
-Bee farmers are best known for nurturing these on-site bee communities, but they often rescue swarming beehives, too, which protects the colony from extermination.
+Bee farmers are best known for nurturing these on-site bee communities, but they often rescue swarming beehives, which protects the colony from extermination.